danielbodnar/awesome-stars/README.md

 - [allinurl/goaccess](https://github.com/allinurl/goaccess) - GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in *nix systems or through your browser.
 - [mitchellh/libxev](https://github.com/mitchellh/libxev) - libxev is a cross-platform, high-performance event loop that provides abstractions for non-blocking IO, timers, events, and more and works on Linux (io_uring or epoll), macOS (kqueue), and Wasm + WASI
 - [pfultz2/cget](https://github.com/pfultz2/cget) - C++ package retrieval
-- [SanderMertens/bake](https://github.com/SanderMertens/bake) - A build system that lets you clone, build and run C/C++ projects with a single command
+- [SanderMertens/bake](https://github.com/SanderMertens/bake) - Bake, A build system for building, testing and running C & C++ projects
 - [cpm-cmake/CPM.cmake](https://github.com/cpm-cmake/CPM.cmake) - 📦 CMake's missing package manager.
 A small CMake script for setup-free, cross-platform, reproducible dependency management.
 - [xmake-io/xmake](https://github.com/xmake-io/xmake) - 🔥 A cross-platform build utility based on Lua
 - [p-gen/smenu](https://github.com/p-gen/smenu) - smenu started as a lightweight and flexible terminal menu generator, but quickly evolved into a powerful and versatile CLI selection tool for interactive or scripting use.